 The currency market is over 200 times BIGGER!
 It is HUGE!
 But hold your horses, there’s a catch!

-That huge $5 trillion number covers the entire global foreign exchange market, BUT retail traders (that’s us) trade the spot market and that’s about $1.49 trillion.
-So you see, the forex market is definitely huge, but not as huge as the media would like you to believe.
+So you see, the forex market is definitely huge, but not as huge as the others would like you to believe.

-Do you feel like you already know what the forex market is all about?
-We’re just getting started!
-In the next section we’ll reveal WHAT exactly is traded in the forex market.
+In the next section, we’ll reveal WHAT exactly is traded in the forex market.